practicalli/project-templates/resources/practicalli/service/root/README.md

 make pre-commit-check
 ```

+Run cljstyle only

 * `make format-check` runs cljstyle and and prints a report if there are errors
 * `make format-fix` updates all files if there are errors (check the changes made via `git diff`)

+Run MegaLinter only

+* `make lint` runs all configured linters in `.github/config/megalinter.yaml`

+Run Kaocha test runner only

+* `make test` runs all unit tests in the project, stopping at first failing test
+* `make test-watch` detect file changes and run all unit tests in the project, stopping at first failing test

 ## Deployment